-The five-member Truth and Reconciliation Commission has been constituted by the decision of the Government of Nepal, Council of Ministers dated 10 February 2015 in accordance with the Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act, 2014.
-The Commission consists of the following Chairperson and members:
+Truth and Reconciliation Commission was established on 9 February 2015 in accordance with the Enforced Disappearances Inquiry, Truth and Reconciliation Commission Act, 2014.

 Objectives of the Commission

-As per the Enforced Disappearances Enquiry, Truth and Reconciliation Commission Act, 2014, the objectives of the Truth and Reconciliation Commission are as follow:
+As per the Enforced Disappearances Inquiry, Truth and Reconciliation Commission Act, 2014, the objectives of the Truth and Reconciliation Commission are as follow: